-Alan Sitkin, Senior Lecturer in International Business and Green Business, considers whether the immediacy of COVID-19 will lead to an under-investment in sustainability.
+Alan Sitkin, Assistant Professor & Director (People) International Business, considers whether the immediacy of COVID-19 will lead to an under-investment in sustainability.

-This article is part of our new series, Regent's Review: thoughts, research and academic discussion on the rapidly unfolding pandemic.
+This article is part of our new series, Regent's Review: thoughts, research and academic discussion on the COVID-19 pandemic.